 These basic cleaning tasks are powerful enough to keep your home in a better shape.

-If you are someone who wants to have a clean home with minimal effort, this cleaning checklist would be a valuable assistance.
+If you want a clean home with minimal effort, this cleaning checklist would be a valuable assistance.

 As long as you stick to it (which is the only way to accomplish it), I can assure you your home will get clean on autopilot.